Julia Görges: 2020: Lowest ranking since 2016, end of career

 Görges defeated Greetje Minnen and Jil Teichmann to reach the quarterfinals in her Auckland Open title defence, but she lost to Caroline Wozniacki in the quarterfinals in straight sets.
 Following this loss, she fell to No. 38.
 She partnered Caroline Garcia in doubles, and reached the quarterfinals, where they fell to eventual champions Asia Muhammad and Taylor Townsend.
 At Adelaide, she defeated Priscilla Hon before falling to Belinda Bencic in two tight sets.
 At Melbourne, she defeated Viktória Kužmová and 13th seed Petra Martić, before being defeated by Alison Riske in three sets.
 Following the Australian Open, Görges' ranking rose to No. 31.
 After failing to qualify for Dubai, losing to Sorana Cîrstea in the second qualifying round, Görges participated in Doha, where she lost in the first round to Maria Sakkari.

 Görges opted to withdraw from the US Open season, citing safety concerns due to the COVID-19 pandemic.
 Her first tournament following the suspension of the WTA Tour was at Rome, where she lost to Danka Kovinić in the first round, winning just one game.
-She next participated at the French Open, where she defeated Riske in the first round, before losing to Laura Siegemund in the second round.
+She next participated at the French Open, where she defeated Riske in the first round, before losing to Laura Siegemund in the second.
 Following these tournaments, Görges' ranking fell to No. 45, her lowest ranking since 2016.
 On 21 October, Görges announced her immediate retirement from the tour on her website.